GIScience/openrouteservice-py/docs/SnappingServiceApi.md

 Snapping Service GeoJSON

-Returns a GeoJSON FeatureCollection of points snapped to the nearest edge in the graph.
+Returns a GeoJSON FeatureCollection of points snapped to the nearest edge in the routing graph.
 In case an appropriate snapping point cannot be found within the specified search radius, it is omitted from the features array.
 The features provide the 'source_id' property, to match the results with the input location array (IDs start at 0).

 ### Example
 ```python